We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 With Shopify, you can set your own shipping rates based on product weight, quantity and — unlike eBay — product price.

-If you don’t want to ship your products yourself or use the Shopify Fulfilment Network, you can use your own shipping software via a third party app (many are available from Shopify’s huge app store).
+If you don’t want to ship your products yourself, or use the Shopify Fulfilment Network to do so, you can use your own shipping software via a third party app (many are available from Shopify’s app store).

 Dropshipping with eBay and Shopify